|

 fan of Madiran and Cahors wines from the Southwest, you might consider

 trying a bottle of Irouleguy.
-The 2005 seems a bit smoother than the
+The 2016 is best paired with

 Some people liken this wine to a good, sturdy Cab Franc from the